atmin/jtmpl/README.md

 _Code is work in progress, feel free to explore concept_

 `jtmpl` renders [Mustache](https://github.com/janl/mustache.js)-compatible template using a `model` object and automatically binds fields and events to DOM elements.
+When model changes, DOM is updated and vice versa.

 What